 If you are a student working to pay off student debt, consider a loan to consolidate debt.
 This will give you one monthly payment on all of your federal student loans.

 Balance Transfer Credit Card Debt

 If you are in credit card debt, one option to help you get out of debt is to transfer your balances to another credit card with a lower interest rate.
-Explore our Rate Advantage Visa Credit Card, with its low rate and a six-month introductory period of no interest on balance transfers*.
+Explore our Rate Advantage Visa Credit Card.
+It's our low rate credit card and comes with a six-month balance transfer offer*.

 You can also look for a credit card that offers and introductory period for balance transfers with 0% interest for 12 – 24 months.
 This can give you time to pay down your debt without accruing more from high interest rates.

 Debts that are overwhelming you and can't be paid back could be eligible for a debt settlement to stop the collection agencies from calling you every day.
 This approach involves negotiating with your creditors over a settlement amount that is lower than the amount you actually owe.
 While a debt settlement reduces the amount you will pay back, it comes with an aggressive timeline for repayment.
 You may have only 24 months to pay off 30% to 50% of your original debt owed.
 Consider whether this option is better than declaring bankruptcy, and if it is, be prepared for some stressful months when you're tightening your belt significantly to meet the terms of your settlement.